-HMP Peterborough is a category B local prison that holds both male and female prisoners.
+HMP Peterborough is a privately run, category B local prison holding both men and women.
 The men’s and women’s jails are separated but are on the same site and share a management team.
-It is not unusual for staff to move between the prisons, and indeed, during this inspection of the men’s prison, I met members of staff who I had previously met when inspecting the adjacent women’s prison in 2017.
-At the time of this inspection, the prison held just over 800 prisoners.
+During this scrutiny visit, the prison held just over 850 male prisoners.

 HM Chief Inspector of Prisons